Guest rooms are one thing that I can confidently say that I have expertise. I ran a bed & breakfast for thirteen years.

 It’s essential that your guests don’t have to put their suitcase on the floor because there is no other option.
 I often put a pair of stools at the foot of the bed that can also be used as a place for guests to put things.

 It’s also nice for guests to have a light if they need to get up in the middle of the night in an unfamiliar place.
 Many people also like to read in bed or surf their phone and it’s nice to have a good reading light you can turn off without getting out of bed.

 Lamps don’t have to be expensive.
 See this post about how to find deals on lamps.
 It isn’t necessary that the lamps be a matching set.

 4.)
 Charging Station And WIFI Code

 My mother in law stays with us very often and she has many devices that need to charge at night.
 She needs to charge her computer, phone, watch… These days we can’t live without fully charged devices and internet speed so we can stream.

 It doesn’t have to be fancy, but I recommend a power strip that is accessible and a card with the wi-fi password next to the bed.

 I have a good friend that always hangs two clean robes in the guest room.
 I never travel with a robe, but I LOVE to wear one on vacation.
 It’s a thoughtful gesture that makes me feel like I’m at a spa.
-Robes really add that extra touch of hospitality.
+Robes really add that extra special touch of hospitality.

 I hate to sound like a broken record, but buy white robes.
 There is a reason hotels do this.
 They can be cleaned no matter what gets on them.
 There are inexpensive white robes on Amazon for only $17.